openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following are the extension parameters to the Token Request used in a pre-authorized code flow:

 * `pre-authorized_code`: CONDITIONAL.
 The code representing the authorization to obtain Credentials of a certain type.
 This parameter is required if the `grant_type` is `urn:ietf:params:oauth:grant-type:pre-authorized_code`.
 * `user_pin`: OPTIONAL.
 String value containing a user PIN.
-This value MUST be present if `user_pin_required` was set to `true` in the Issuance Initiation Request.
+This value MUST be present if `user_pin_required` was set to `true` in the Credential Offer Request.
 The string value MUST consist of maximum 8 numeric characters (the numbers 0 - 9).
 This parameter MUST only be used, if the `grant_type` is `urn:ietf:params:oauth:grant-type:pre-authorized_code`.

 Requirements around how the client identifies and, if applicable, authenticates itself with the authorization server in the Token Request depend on the grant type.